marcoabensur/robot-sumo-simulator/README.md

 The last tool needed is qview.
 You can install via ```pip install qview```, or use as a standalone file that is located ```cd ~/qp-linux_7.1.2/qp/qtools/qview/```.

-### Qspy
+#### Qspy
 The installed qspy tool, is used as a server to join a C program and a Python program.
+Referece: https://www.state-machine.com/qtools/qpspy.html#ab_about

-### Qview
+#### Qview
 The installed qview tool, is used as a front-end aplication to vizualize commands received on Qspy.
 Also it can send command to qspy.
+Referece: https://www.state-machine.com/qtools/qview.html

-### Environemnt variables
+#### Environemnt variables
 Add the following environment variables to the ~/.bashrc file
 ```
 export QPC="/home/user/qp-linux_7.1.2/qp/qpc"
 export QTOOLS="/home/user/qp-linux_7.1.2/qp/qtools"
 ```
-### Python libs
+#### Python libs
 ```
 pip install tk
 sudo apt-get install python3-pil python3-pil.imagetk